ankit7540/IntensityCalbr/PythonModule/determine_C2/vibrationalRaman_liquids/antiStokes_Stokes_ratios/README.md

 This module uses known temperature (provided from user) and the laser frequency (in absolute wavenumbers) to compute the reference intensity ratio.
-This intensity ratio is compared with the experimental data and the wavenumber-dependent sensitivity is determined as a polynomial via least-squares minimization.
+This intensity ratio is compared with the experimental data and the wavenumber-dependent sensitivity is determined as a polynomial, via least-squares minimization.

 # Usage
 User supplied band area data arranged as 2D arrays are required.
 These should contain the band positions and experimental band intensities.
-Theoretical intensity ratios will be computed within the program.
+See sample data in `example` folder.
+Theoretical intensity ratios will be computed within the program for each of the wavenumber entry.

 Requirements
 ----------------